ryonakae/figma-plugin-sync-variables-with-notion/README.md

 - **Adding modes**:
   1. Enter a mode name in the textbox (e.g., `ja`, `en`, or other property names in your Notion database).
   2. Click the "Add" button to add it to the list.
-- **Reordering modes**: Modes in the list can be reordered using drag and drop.
-This order will be reflected in the order of Figma Variable modes.
+- **Reordering modes**: Modes in the list can be reordered via drag and drop.
+This order will be reflected in the order of Figma variable modes.
 - **Removing modes**: Click the X icon to the right of each mode name to remove that mode from the list.

 After entering the information for steps 1-4, click the "Sync variable collection with Notion" button to start the synchronization.
 This process might take some time depending on the number of items in the database and the variables.